 Truly though, the primary distinction at Evergreen Plantation is their historic preservation.
 Evergreen has 37 buildings (of which 22 are slave cabins) listed on the National Register of Historic Places.
 Their website also says, “Evergreen has its country’s highest historic designation and joins Gettysburg and Mount Vernon in being granted landmark status for its agricultural acreage.”

 Evergreen is a working farm with 400 acres of sugar cane.
 Productions filmed here include Roots and Django Unchained.
+See more of our Evergreen Plantation photos.

 Built in 1787, Destrehan Plantation is the oldest documented plantation along the river road.
 The magnificent 200+ year old live oaks absolutely astonished me.
 Truly, I will buy a calendar of Destrehan Plantation oak tree pictures.
 Every year!